luizmendez/learning-react-with-dogs/components.md

 -   Main component of the app
 -   Connects with redux store
--   Get Redux's state and actions as props
+-   Get Redux state and actions as props
 -   Retrieves the dog list either from localStorage or an API request
 -   Renders all the app content
 -   Renders Router components